SOFTENG701G1/Flatmate-Management-System/docs/js-guidelines.md

 - They facilitate copying, changing, and maintaining the code.

-- They demonstrate React JS best practices.
+- They demonstrate JS best practices.

+## General JS Coding Guidelines

+This project follows AirBnB's JavaScript Style Guide.
+Code existing before the introduction of this style guide does not comply with the new standards, but all new code should conform to these style guidelines.
+Any changes made to existing code should also be refactored if possible to match the new style guidelines.

+## ReactJS Coding Guidelines
-## Basic Rules
+### Basic Rules

 - Only include one React component per file.